elsayed85/medical/README.md

   * patient can make a review for clinic or doctor and show top 5 clinics and doctors in the home page for advertisment
   * patient can make appointment with doctors
   * patient can add Bookmarks
+  * patient can see his health data, treatment progress , Diagnosis data

 * doctor
   * doctor can run tests of dna file and get results and save it in his profile